A sharp pain in your breast, possibly with some tenderness, can be scary. It may have you wondering if it could be something serious.

 - HER-2: HER-2 in cancer cells fuels their growth.
 Medications can help shut the HER-2 gene down.

-Like genes, hormones can also speed up the growth of some types of breast cancers that have hormone receptors.
+Like genes, hormones may also speed up the growth of some types of breast cancers that have hormone receptors.

-- Estrogen receptor positive: this cancer uses estrogen to grow
+- estrogen receptor positive: this cancer responds to estrogen

-- Progesterone receptor positive: this cancer is fueled by progesterone
+- progesterone receptor positive: this cancer responds to progesterone

 Depending on the type and stage of cancer, treatments can vary.
 However, there are some common practices doctors and specialists use to combat breast cancer:

-- Lumpectomy: removes the tumor while leaving the breast intact
+- lumpectomy: removal of the tumor while leaving the breast intact

-- Hormone & Targeted Therapy: used when either genes or hormones play a part in the cancer's growth
+- hormone and targeted therapy: used when either genes or hormones play a part in the cancer's growth

 As with any cancer, early detection and treatment is a major factor in determining the outcome.
 Breast cancer is easily treated and usually curable when detected in the earliest of stages.

-The American Cancer Society says the five-year survival rate for Stage 0 to Stage II breast cancer is more than 80 percent.
-Stage III breast cancer five-year survival rate is still more than 50 percent.
+The American Cancer Society says the five-year survival rate for stage 0 to stage 2 breast cancer is more than 90 percent.
+The stage 3 breast cancer five-year survival rate is more than 70 percent.

-Breast cancer is the most common cancer in women.
+Breast cancer is the most common cancer in women, according to the World Health Organization.
 Whether you're concerned about breast pain or tenderness, it's important to stay informed on risk factors and warning signs of breast cancer.

 The best way to fight breast cancer is early detection, whether that be self-examinations or regular mammograms.
 If you're worried that your breast pain or tenderness could be something serious, make an appointment with your doctor today.